Supply Chain

 • We will respect the human rights of employees and will never subject employees to inhumane treatment, such as abuse, physical punishment, or harassment.

-2. 2Prevention of forced labor, child labor, and unreasonably low wage labor
+2. 2Prevention of forced labor and child labor

 • We do not tolerate any form of modern slavery, we prohibit forced labor and we recognize that all work is voluntary.
 Additionally, we guarantee the right of employees to freely terminate their employment.